 Alternatively, if the insurer does not want to reinstate the policy as of the cancellation date but voluntarily determines to resume coverage after a lapse in coverage, the insurer must issue a new policy.
-Such new policy must carry the carrier's rates and rating plan values effective at the time the policy is issued.
+Such new policy must carry the carrier's rates and rating plan values effective on the policy effective date of the new policy.